LegumeFederation/meta_iron/README.rst

 Flatten and smooth descriptive metadata
 =======================================

-``meta_iron`` is a scriptable tool that works with hierarchical descriptive metadata by creating, reading, and writing tab-separated files.
+meta_iron is a scriptable tool that creates, reads,and writes hierarchical descriptive metadata

 What is descriptive metadata?
 -----------------------------